ecotaxa/uvpec/README.md

 Then, for XGBoost parameters of the training, you need to specify:
   - An initialization seed `random_state`.
 It is important if you build multiple models with a different XGBoost configuration.
 The number is not important, you can keep 42 with trust.

-  - A number of cores `n_jobs` that will depend on the computational power of your machine or server
+  - A number of CPU cores `n_jobs` that will depend on the computational power of your machine or server
   - The learning rate
   - The maximum depth of a tree `max_depth`.
 For technical reasons, it is forbidden to go beyond 7
   - A weight or `weight_sensitivity` that represents the weight you want to put on biological classes during the training because eh, we all know that 90% of images is marine snow